21 minute read

 • Attention Sinks: Models tend to pay most attention to the Beginning (System Prompt) and the End (User Query).
 The “Middle” is often a dead zone, known as the “Lost in the Middle” phenomenon.

 • Agent Relevance: As an agent works, its history log grows.
-If the model’s retrieval capability degrades as context fills, the agent becomes “senile”—forgetting what it did 5 minutes ago, or re-running a tool it already ran.
+If the model’s retrieval capability degrades as context fills, the agent becomes “senile”, forgetting what it did 5 minutes ago, or re-running a tool it already ran.

 How do we extract “Reasoning” from a next-token predictor?
 We use structural prompting strategies to force the model into “System 2” mode.

-3.1 Chain of Thought (CoT)
+3.1 What Is Chain of Thought (CoT) Prompting?

 This is the foundational technique.